 According to psychiatrist Marc H. Hollender (1965) ‘perfectionism most commonly develops in an insecure child who needs approval, acceptance, and affection from parents who are difficult to please.’

 Leon F. Seltzer, supports this view and says that as children we’re able to accept ourselves only to the degree we feel accepted by our parents or caregivers and if they did not meet this need adequately, we inevitably come to see ourselves as inadequate in many ways.

 Simply put, we treat ourselves as our parents treated us.

 Only when we stop judging ourselves can we secure a more positive sense of who we are.
-The desire for perfection has always been part of being human, but there must come a day when we realize that perfection is a myth, it simply does not exist.
+The desire for perfection has always been part of being human, but there must come a day when we realize that perfection is a myth, it simply does not exist outside of God.

 “The desire for perfection is the worst disease that ever afflicted the human mind.”
 Marquis Louis Fontanes (1757-1821)